WORK: LOGOS

 Working together to achieve goals

-Trish Jordan, CEO of Jordan Consulting hadn’t had a logo for her business before.
-She is a leadership coach who supports and guides individuals in their pursuit of success and enjoyment in their careers.
-This is what she shared with me at the start of the logo design process: “…what I really want to portray is working together to achieve the goals and that you can dream big and achieve what you want with a little support from a coach.”
-The tagline consists of important key-words for her business.
+Trish Jordan, CEO of Jordan Consulting, had never had a logo for her business before.
+She is a leadership coach who supports and guides individuals in their pursuit of success and fulfillment in their careers.
+At the start of the logo design process, she shared this with me: “…what I really want to portray is working together to achieve the goals and that you can dream big and achieve what you want with a little support from a coach.”
+The tagline incorporates key words that are essential to her business.

 I was trusted with this logo assignment by the agency MIST Digital.